hypernova-developer/VorteX/README.md

-# VORTEX (Visual Object Routing & Terminal File Explorer)
+# VorteX

-VORTEX is a high-performance, interactive Terminal User Interface (TUI) file manager and directory router built in modern C++.
+VorteX is a high-performance, interactive Terminal User Interface (TUI) file manager and directory router built in modern C++.
 Powered by the functional FTXUI library and standard filesystem vectors, it provides a lightning-fast, keyboard-driven navigation dashboard with zero dependency bloating.

 ## Key Architecture & Features